wald-tq/ui-router.github.io/_tutorial_ng1/helloworld.md

 ---
-title: "Hello World!"
+title: "UI-Router for Angular 1 - Hello World!"
 layout: single
-excerpt: "Getting started with UI-Router"
+excerpt: "Getting started with UI-Router for Angular 1"
 sitemap: true
 ---

 {% include toc icon="columns" title="Hello World!" %}

-Let's build a Hello World UI-Router application.
+Let's build a UI-Router for Angular 1 Hello World application.
 It will have two "pages" (`hello` and `about`), each one having its own URL.
 We can switch between pages by clicking on links.
 The link for the active page will be highlighted.

 # Full Source Code